 In addition, each participant will be active in the planning of CVD, with some tasks listed below - please indicate your interest.

-In the weeks leading up to CVD we will hold mandatory meetings to prepare for CVD.
+In the weeks leading up to CVD we will hold four mandatory meetings to prepare for CVD.
 The meetings will be on the following days and times: